mowoe/blog/content/bare-metal-k8s-cluster.md

 **Networking**

 Kubernetes assigns pods and containers IP addresses like you would expect, however the old idea of "one computer gets one ip address and thats it" is far from the reality in kubernetes.
-Most of the time, Network Ingress is controlled via the, you guessed it, [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource.
+Most of the time, Network Ingress is controlled via, you guessed it, the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource.
 Combined with LoadBalancers, kubernetes provides a robust way of how the outside can interact with your services.
 Heavily simplified it works roughly like this:

 1. A Deployment requests that it wants to receive outside traffic
 2. The cluster provisions a LoadBalancer, and an IP with it and directs traffic it receives there to the services

-In cloud environments like AWS and Google Cloud (EKS and GKE), the cluster actually provisions a resource in the cloud (Often also calles a loadbalancer), which you will be billed for.
+In cloud environments like AWS and Google Cloud (EKS and GKE), the cluster actually provisions a resource in the cloud (Often also called a loadbalancer), which you will be billed for.
 This means, the outside will never directly communicate with your clusters network interfaces, but rather via this little detour.

 Now, for bare-metal deployments, someone, or rather, something has to be the entity providing these loadbalancers, as this is not included in any core kubernetes components.
 Some time ago, [MetalLB](https://metallb.universe.tf/) was created for this.
 MetalLB functions as the provider for LoadBalancers and basically passes out IP Adresses from different Pools and announces them either via BGP or L2 (ARP in the case of v4).